Here is what you need to know to share your work at the Reach Higher Showcase.

 - If your group members change after you submit your project or you have different AV or set-up needs, email us at [email protected]

 - It is beneficial to present in teams, however, if you are a solo presenter, it is okay to leave your station.
 Take breaks, eat, and enjoy the Showcase!

 Showcasing Your Work

-- Create a poster using our official template that will serve as an introduction to your project
+- Create a poster using the official template that will serve as an introduction to your project

 - Creativity is encouraged!
 A poster is the minimum requirement.
-We encourage interactive components, demos, and other hands-on ways to engage your audience
+We encourage interactive components, demos, and other hands-on ways to engage the audience

 - Try to illustrate your efforts with at least one concrete artifact or story – bring your work to life with a specific story you could share with attendees

 - Point out opportunites and challenges in your work and seek feedback from attendees during discussions

 - Consider a short verbal pitch for attendees who wish to visit many presenters and posters

 - Work in teams to rotate poster presenters so that everyone can experience the Showcase!